How Much Does It Cost to Maintain an EV or Hybrid?

 Scheduled maintenance ensures that your vehicle is operating within the normal expected specifications in many areas, including heating, air conditioning, safety equipment, driver assistance technology, and even software updates.
 It also helps ensure that you’re getting the optimal range and efficiency from your electrified vehicle.

 Remember that all vehicles experience wear and tear on certain items.
-Items like wiper blades, tires, brakes, suspension, filters, and fluids need to be replaced and checked on a regular basis – o matter what kind of vehicle – to ensure safe and optimal driving characteristics.
+Items like wiper blades, tires, brakes, suspension, filters, and fluids need to be replaced and checked on a regular basis – no matter what kind of vehicle – to ensure safe and optimal driving characteristics.

 Maintenance for Hybrid Cars